 I worked as a short term counsellor at Gloucestershire University, where I counselled students from a wide age range.

 Currently I work as a schools' counsellor, working with adolescents.
-I have had several years' experience with one of the largest providers of counselling services in the county.
+I have many years' experience with Gloucestershire Counselling Service, both as a counsellor and a tutor.

 As a fully accredited member of BACP I abide by ethical standards which means I receive regular supervision and am committed to my own continuous professional development.